 - Eating less fat: Those looking to reduce their intake of fat should focus on limiting or avoiding trans and saturated fats.

 - Eating less sugar: High sugar foods may elevate blood pressure and cause unwanted weight gain.
 They may also contain high levels of sodium.

-- Avoiding condiments: A person can consider using herbs and spices instead of condiments, as many condiments are high in sodium.
+- Avoiding condiments: A person can consider using herbs and spices instead of condiments, as many condiments are

 - Avoiding red meat: A person should avoid or reduce their consumption of red meats, such as pork, beef, and lamb.